Sound Fountain

 The Jazztone label followed the same marketing technique

 In early 1955 the brothers Josefowitz bought the jazz catalog of Ross Russell's Dial label.
 Russel started making records in 1946 in the shellac era.
-The Dial label contained recordings of promiment jazz players Charlie Parker, Coleman Hawkins, Dizzy Gillespie, Buck Clayton, Slam Stewart, Red Callender, Art Tatum, Teddy Wilson, Erroll Garner, Billy Taylor and Jonah Jones.
-They all can be found on the fine grooved 10 inch Jazz Sampler with material that normally can be found on a 12" LP.
-The thinly pressed record was of course aimed at the jazz afficionados.
-They were invited to subscribe to the club and order from the Jazztone catalog more or less every month or whenever new and old releases were on offer.
+The Dial label contained recordings of promiment jazz players Charlie Parker, Coleman Hawkins, Dizzy Gillespie, Buck Clayton, Slam Stewart, Red Callender, Art Tatum, Teddy Wilson, Erroll Garner, Billy Taylor, Milt Hinton, Joe Newman, and Jonah Jones.
+After Concert Hall acquired the recordings of these artists they were released on discs with prefix CHJ, Concert Hall Jazz.
+They all can be found on the fine grooved 10 inch Jazz Sampler with material taken from 12" LPs.
+The thinly pressed record was of course aimed at the jazz afficionados who were invited to subscribe to the club and order from the Jazztone catalog more or less every month or whenever new and old releases were on offer.

 Guilde Internationale